alexlafroscia/file-fixture-factory/README.md

 yarn add -D file-fixture-factory
 ```

-Note: this package is tested against Node 14, the current LTS release at the time of writing.
+Note: the oldest version of Node that is tested against is version 18.
 Other versions might work, but your results may vary!

 ## Usage